 Desire to Learn

 It is not enough to have a passing interest to know something of a spiritual nature.
-When the Lord promises that he will open something up to our minds and give us understanding, when he promises that if we are looking for answers we will find them, and that when we ask him it will be given to us, the underlying requirement is that we sincerely want to know.
+When the Lord promises that He will open something up to our minds and give us understanding, when He promises that if we are looking for answers we will find them, and that when we ask Him it will be given to us, the underlying requirement is that we sincerely want to know.
 That kind of sincerity requires a willingness to study, to ponder, to search, to think the thing through, and honestly desire further enlightenment.
-Then, as he says in D&C 9:8, once we have studied it out in our mind, and ask in prayer if we are correct in our assumption or answer, he will tell us either yes or no through the feelings he will give us.
+Then, as He says in Doctrine and Covenants 9:8, once we have studied it out in our mind, and ask in prayer if we are correct in our assumption or answer, he will tell us either yes or no through the feelings he will give us.
 (Actually, the no answer is found in the 9th verse.)

 27 But behold, if ye will awake and arouse your faculties, even to an experiment upon my words, and exercise a particle of faith, yea, even if ye can no more than desire to believe, let this desire work in you, even until ye believe in a manner that ye can give place for a portion of my words.